 Splash pads or fountains are NOT pools.
 They have the same electrical requirements though!
 Pool Not Permanent: This is a pool but NOT PERMANENT.
 It has different electrical requirements.

-Kid Pools: Not a pool as there is no circulating system.
+54 Kid Pools: Not a pool as there is no circulating system.
 It has no electrical requirements.
+55 connected to the pool.

 Section 2.03 - Corrosion & Electrical Systems